 What to do:

-We strongly suggest you get each item of the below working in the
+We strongly suggest you get each item of the below working in order

 - Create a class Map that: